Murders of Dean and Tina Clouse: Religious group

 In the 1970s, “Jesus freak” movements were common, and the structure of these movements could be favorable conditions for the formation of cults.
 However, they were decreasing in relevance by the 1980s.
 According to his family, Dean had a history of interacting with such movements during his teenage years, but drifted away from them after meeting Tina Linn.

-During December 1980, and what is now known to be close to the time of the murders, a woman who introduced herself as “Sister Susan” reached out to the family of the couple in Florida, claiming to be interested in returning the couple’s car.
+During December 1980, and what is now known to be close to the time of the murders, a woman who introduced herself as “Sister Susan” reached out to the family of the couple in Florida, claiming to be interested in returning the couple's car.
 By that time, Dean and Tina had already been out of contact for more than several weeks.
 The family agreed to meet Sister Susan and several other members of her religious group at the Daytona international Speedway in Daytona, Florida.
 Multiple elements about the meeting did not make sense to the attending family members.
 The religious group arranged for the meeting to be at night.
 During the meeting, though multiple members of the group were present, only Sister Susan spoke.
 The attending family members were told that Dean and Tina had joined their religious group and no longer wished to have worldly contact with their families.
 The group then asked Donna Casasanta to donate $1,000 to them.
 Police were notified of the meeting in advance, but no formal police report for the incident has been uncovered.

 When Donna Casasanta later tried to report Dean as missing to the authorities, her claim was quickly dismissed as him having joined the religious group as Sister Susan had said, with the police citing the return of the car as proof that Dean's disappearance was voluntary.
 The couple's families said that they never found it believable that the couple would join a cult, and it is now believed that the car was intentionally returned to lessen the chances of a formal investigation.

 It is believed that the religious group that returned the car is also the same group that left Holly at the church in Arizona.
 This group was observed living nomadically around the Southwest United States.
 Their beliefs involved male and female separation, as well as vegetarianism and not using leather goods.
 It also claimed to have left another baby before, at a laundromat.

 In 2023, it was revealed that the religious group in question was the Christ Family, a nomadic group founded by Charles Franklin "Lightning Amen" McHugh.
+In a November 2023 interview with ABC on 20/20, Holly Clouse said that she believes the religious cult her parents were involved with may have murdered them because they wanted to leave the group.